Compro-Prasad/compro-prasad.github.io/_posts/2017-07-28-the_base64_encoder.markdown

 specifying the importance of **base64**.
 Do read the answer before reading further.

-## The mechanism
+## The encoder's mechanism

 ### The logic(algorithm)
-The end task is to represent a byte in 6 bits to get to radix-64(because that is our target).
+The end task is to represent a byte in 6 bits.
 But we can't do that directly because we will loose 2 bits of information per byte.
 We could group more number of bytes to achieve the lowest common factor of 6 and 8 which is 24 i.e. 3 bytes.
 So, we need to group three consecutive bytes and convert them to 4 bytes having 6 bits each.

 ### The equations
 **Prerequisite: [Bitwise Operations](https://en.wikipedia.org/wiki/Bitwise_operation)**